 view a map with the photo station locations.

 Annual Time-lapse Videos

-Time-lapse videos will be created for each habitat restoration site using the photos that you and others submit via e-mail or text to
+The following time-lapse videos will be updated annually using the photos that Bellingham community members and visitors submit via e-mail or text to

 Thank you to the many people who have contributed photos to this project so far!